-Thank you very much for visiting our website and for your interest in German government securities, our company and our website.
+We are pleased that you are visiting our website and thank you for your interest in German Government securities, our company and our website.

-Compliance with both the pertinent data protection provisions and the confidential use of data is second nature to us, and we consider the protection of your privacy to be of the utmost importance.
+Compliance with the pertinent data protection provisions is second nature to us, and we consider the protection of your privacy to be of the utmost importance.
 For this reason, it is important for us to provide you with information about the categories of personal data we collect, when we collect such data, how long we store such data and for which purposes such data are used.

 Federal Republic of Germany – Finance Agency